ibrahimdogruer/Sanal-Market-Uygulamasi/README.md

 # Sanal-Market-Uygulamasi
-Bu projede Binary Search Tree, Heap, Hash veri yapıları kullanıldı ve c#'ta geliştirildi.
+Binary Search Tree, Heap, Hash data structures were used in this project.
+Developed in c#.